 There are days that are really tough, and I used to be scared I would bother somebody if I admitted that I was having a hard time.
 Like I mentioned before, it’s really hard to open up when you feel like a burden.

-But learning that there are people who care about me, and who will listen to me talk about what I’m feeling…that has helped.
+But learning that there are people who care about me, and who will listen to me talk about what I’m feeling, has really helped.

 I’ve been identifying my weaknesses for years, so I don’t need you to point them out to me.
 I’m also aware of what my end goal is.
 I know how I want to feel about myself, and where I want to be mentally and emotionally.

 While I’m on my way there I might mentally break my leg.
 Don’t stand there telling me I better fix it if I want to reach my goal.